Nest-Microservices-AG/client-gateway-microservice/README.md

 1. Clone repository
 2. Npm install
 3. Create the `.env` based on `.env.template`
-4. Be aware the whole microservices that you need to run
-5. Start the project `npm run sdtart:dev`

-## NATS
+4. Run nats server
 `docker run -d --name nats-server -p 4222:4222 -p 8222:8222 nats`
+5. Be aware the whole microservices that you need to run
+6. Start the project `npm run sdtart:dev`